-According to the Small Business Administration (SBA) statistics, approximately 20% of new businesses fail within the first year.
+According to Small Business Administration (SBA) statistics, approximately 20% of new businesses fail within the first year.
 Within five years, around half of all companies fail.
 Entrepreneurs claim that a lack of funding is one of the leading causes of failure.

 If you’re ready to grow your company, you’ll need working cash to pay for new staff, office space, materials, equipment, marketing, and other expenses.
 Unfortunately, not every prospective entrepreneur has the necessary funds to get their firm off the ground.
 This is when commercial loans come in handy.